MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/adapters-overview.md

 * Security integration with the MobileFirst security model with no additional customization, by using simple annotations in the source code

 ### JavaScript adapters
-JavaScript adapters provide templates for connection to various back-ends, such as HTTP, SQL, Cast Iron, <span style="color:red">JMS, SAP JCo and SAP Netweaver</span>.
+JavaScript adapters provide templates for communicating with HTTP and SQL back-ends.
-JavaScript adapter provides a set of services, called procedures.
-Mobile apps invoke procedures by issuing Ajax requests.
+It provides a set of services, called procedures and mobile apps can call these procedures by issuing AJAX requests.
 The procedure retrieves information from the back-end application that returns data in some format:

 * If this format is JSON, the MobileFirst Server keeps the data intact.